Ethical Conduct Statement and Whistleblower Policy

 This Statement is intended to augment, generally summarize and emphasize the University’s commitment to ensure such conduct consistent with this Statement.
 It is consistent with existing University policies, practices, and statements, including without limitation, those relating to: 1) respect for all individuals and property; 2) academic freedom; 3) maintaining a culture of trust, credibility and open communication; 4) avoiding conflicts or other activity that would impair or violate the University’s high standards and goals; and, 5) protecting the University’s uncompromising values.
 This Statement applies to evidence of a person being verbally, physically or sexually abusive to another person, including acts relating to sexual misconduct.
 This Statement is also intended to be used as a guide in all situations that may not currently be covered by an existing policy or for the implementation of additional future policies.

 These policies and standards are, in part, enforced by our Whistleblower Policy and Confidential Hotline process and apply to all members of the Southwestern community.
 Any violation will result in the appropriate disciplinary action being taken.
-For more information, you may contact the Associate Vice President for Human Resources, the Provost and Dean of the Faculty, the Vice President for Fiscal Affairs, the Vice President for Student Life, or the Dean of Students and Director of Residence Life.
+For more information, you may contact the Associate Vice President for Human Resources, the Vice President for Fiscal Affairs, the Provost, the Dean of the Faculty, the Vice President for Student Life, or the Dean of Students and Director of Residence Life.

 WHISTLEBLOWER POLICY AND CONFIDENTIAL CAMPUS HOTLINE